codemix/yii2-localeurls/README.md

 If a user visits your site for the first time and there's no language stored in session or cookie (or persistence is turned off), then the language is detected from the visitor's browser settings.
-If one of the preferred languages matches your language, it will be used as application language (and also persisted if persistenc is enabled).
+If one of the preferred languages matches your language, it will be used as application language (and also persisted if persistence is enabled).

 To disable this, you can set `enableLanguageDetection` to `false`.
 It's enabled by default.